 Image Quality: High Hopes For High Resolution

-It seems that not a week goes by without the need to request (and explain) a hi-res or high resolution graphic image or photograph from not just clients, but other designers and printers as well.
+It seems that not a week goes by without the need to request (and explain) a hi-res or high-resolution graphic image or photograph from not just clients, but other designers and printers as well.
 These are cases in which they would like to use their own supplied image for adding to their website or for use on a printing project.
 We understand.
 Many terms and jargon associated with graphic design and digital graphics tend to be confusing to the general public.
 Our hope is that this article can help.

 Think about tiny dots.
 Now envision the difference between a few large dots and thousands of tiny dots.
 The more dots that can fit into an image, the higher the resolution.
-Fewer dots means lower resolution, and less clarity.
-Dots are used as the descriptive word when it comes to images for use in photography or printing.
+Fewer dots means lower resolution and less clarity.
+Dots are used as descriptive word when it comes to images for use in photography or printing.
 Pixels describe the specks of a digital image for use online or for viewing on an electronic screen.

 Thus, it is really important to begin with a quality image with the highest resolution and dimensions that can be reached.
 Bigger is really better.
 One can decrease the size of an image or graphic design, but cannot increase up in size from a small or lesser resolution image without losing sharpness and quality.

 DPI means dots per inch, or the amount of dots that fit horizontally and vertically within in a printed inch.
-More dots mean the higher the quality and detail.
+More dots means higher quality and detail.
 300dpi is the most common standard for printing clearly.
 300dpi means that when printed, each square inch of your image will contain 90,000 pixels (dots), the higher the dpi (the more pixels per inch) the more crisp the printed image will be.

 PPI means pixels per inch used to denote the pixel density of an electronic screen or of a digital image.
 Basically, a pixel (px) is a monochromatic dot used to represent a small part of an image.
 PPI is interchangeable with DPI when referring to image resolution in most cases.
 For example, a monitor displaying a resolution of 800 by 600 refers to a screen capable of displaying 800 pixels in each of 600 lines, which translates into a total of 480,000 pixels displayed on the screen.
 A typical image on the web is 72dpi whereas when printing, files must be 300dpi or higher at full size.
 Scaling a 72dpi image up to 300dpi is not recommended and will result in a blurry image.